From Challenge to Change: Design Principles for AI Transformations: Findings

 The following tables (Table \ref{tab:tangible_steps_AI_strategy_design} - Table \ref{tab:tangible_steps_upskilling}) present the actionable steps that support the applicability of the proposed DPs.
 These actions are categorized by each dimension of the framework, thus improving readability and avoiding the introduction of a single, overwhelming table.
 The final column, \textit{"References"}, cites the key resources that informed the development of each tangible step.

-Table \ref{tab:tangible_steps_AI_strategy_design} pertains to the actions regarding the dimension of \textbf{\textit{AI strategy design}}.
+Table \ref{tab:tangible_steps_AI_strategy_design} presents the actionable steps for the \textbf{\textit{AI strategy design}} dimension.
+Forming interdisciplinary teams with clear roles and responsibilities is beneficial to address the multifaceted challenges associated with AI adoption, as shared by P01 and P03.
+For example, engaging people of legal department ensures adherence to both national and ethical standards.
+Finally, involving domain experts in the AI strategy design, even without much experience with AI technologies, could facilitate considering the uniqueness of the field.

 Modica et al. \cite{modica2010portfolioPriotization} explain the pivotal role of determining prioritization criteria and their weights.
 Then, stakeholders assign their ranks for the projects, forming the decision matrix.
 Moreover, P05 explained how \textit{cooperating with academia can facilitate forming the AI strategy}, while P8 mentioned that \textit{hiring AI experts} has positively affected their progress.

 P01 noted that the development of AI solutions often prioritizes technical aspects, neglecting user testing and feedback mechanisms, such as user acceptance testing.
 This insight aligns with Venkatesh and Davis \cite{venkatesh1996perceivedEaseOfUse}, who emphasize that hands-on experience is crucial for assessing ease of use.
 Therefore, involving users throughout the design process is essential for ensuring user-friendliness.
 Additionally, P01 highlighted the importance of conducting \textit{"business case analysis to identify existing business needs before integrating AI technologies"}.
 This involves pinpointing organizational pain points and understanding market needs through targeted surveys and interviews~\cite{harvard2022identifyBusinessNeeds}.